NitheeshBanala952001/azure-windows-vm-monitoring-script/README.md

-# Azure VM Monitoring Script
+# Azure Windows VM Monitoring Script

 This PowerShell script is designed to remotely execute a hardware monitoring script on an Azure Virtual Machine (VM) using the `Invoke-AzVMRunCommand` cmdlet.
 It gathers vital system health information such as CPU utilization, memory usage, and C: drive disk usage.
 The output is written to the console.